 Since this has happened to me, I wrote a book about it called “Abused…It Is What It Is” to hopefully bring abuse out in the forefront, without going overboard, but to stop it.
 Let people know that they aren’t alone, that there are others who went through it too or similar.
 That there is help out there if they want it.

 Now, since the abuse from both my childhood and first marriage, I have remarried and I am living a much happier life.
 My husband is great and wonderful and ohh so kind and understanding.
 But mostly, he’s patient with me.

 I look back and I see where I was, what I am now and who I want to be in the future.
 I want you to know that I am ok.
 That I survived.
 You can too, if you want help.

-So, here I sit today in a house that my husband and I bought together, with our 2 dogs, 2 cats and about 20 chickens.
-We have 3 children who between them gave us 4 grandchildren. and I THANK GOD that I survived.
+So, here I sit today in a house that my husband and I bought together, with our 2 dogs, 2 cats and about 50 chickens.
+We have 3 children who between them gave us 4 grandchildren (with one on the way). and I THANK GOD that I survived.